top of page

 Teaching Assistant

-Viviane Cahen is a 4th-year MD-MPH student in the OHSU School of Medicine Program.
+Viviane Cahen is a 5th-year MD/MPH student in the OHSU School of Medicine.
 Her research focus is on various areas of public health including depression, healthcare access, and addiction medicine.
 She has experience in teaching as a former Upward Bound College Coach at Tulane University and as an academic tutor.
 She continually provides mentorship throughout her career.
 She aims to encourage future generations to believe in their capabilities, pursue a career in STEM, and be leaders in their field.

 Erin Santos